As part of the AKF Enhancing Food Security and Incomes (FSI) initiative in Cabo Delgado - the northernmost an...

 AKF is working with communities for long-lasting changes in sexual and reproductive health, nutrition and gender-based behaviour and practices, especially amongst women and adolescent girls and boys.

 We raise awareness of good health and nutrition practices, de-stigmatise these issues and improve access to enhanced screening and treatment services for rural populations.
-In 2020, we gave 16,900 children, adolescents and pregnant women nutritional screening and counselling.
+We also deliver AIDS awareness education through village and women’s organisations, and vaccination campaigns.